CleanroomMC/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

     input(Collection<IIngredient>)
     ```

-- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.paneedah.mwc.groovyscript.recipes.GSCrafting`).
+- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.paneedah.mwc.groovyscript.recipes.GSCraftingRecipe`).

     ```groovy:no-line-numbers
     register()